i'm shannon. a pediatric speech-language pathologist and founder of speechy musings!

-I work primarily with students in 5th and 6th grade.
+In speech therapy, I work primarily with students in 5th and 6th grade, many needing to work on compare and contrast skills.
 By this age, most of my students can compare and contrast when given items like dog/cat or house/apartment.
 However, most of them still demonstrate functional difficulty using these skills in the classroom.

 Working with older students makes you realize that being able to do a skill (e.g., comparing a dog and cat from a picture card) is NOT adequate.
 My students were still lost in the classroom and demonstrated difficulty applying these skills to anything truly academic.